LLMs-believe-the-earth-is-flat/llms-believe-the-earth-is-flat/README.md

 #### TruthfulQA

-The questions in TruthfulQA have long answers.
-The approach of setting the "target" is similar with the approach in NQ2, where we let the LLM pick the most “appropriate” incorrect option from a set of choices in the MCQ as "target" according to the options in "mcq".
+The TruthfulQA subset consists of long answer questions.
+The approach for generating "target" is similar to that of NQ2, where we let the LLM pick the most “appropriate” incorrect option from a set of choices in the "mcq".

 Data sample at a Glance :